Casualties of the Iranian Revolution: Revolutionary casualties

 Fedayins and Kurds as well as Tudeh, National Front, and Shariatmadari supporters. ...
 Thus the toll taken among those who had participated in the revolution was far greater than that of royalists.
 This revolution – like others – had devoured its own children.

-According to estimations by the military historian Spencer C. Tucker, in the period of 1980 to 1985, between 25,000 to 40,000 Iranians were arrested, 15,000 Iranians were tried and 8,000 to 9,500 Iranians were executed.
+According to estimations by the military historian Spencer C. Tucker, in the period of 1980 to 1985, between 25,000 and 40,000 Iranians were arrested, 15,000 Iranians were tried and 8,000 to 9,500 Iranians were executed.